1. Company Presentation

 Further, B.R.I.D.G.E. allows comparison of different databases and helps the researcher decide the most appropriate database for his/her study.

 Educational Tool.
-Another application of B.R.I.D.G.E. is as an adjunct for epidemiology/real world evidence education.
+Another application of B.R.I.D.G.E. is as an adjunct for epidemiology/real-world evidence education.
 Students in epidemiology or health economics who are new to the field may want to use the online video tutorial, the glossary, or publications listed in the database profiles to learn more about databases and the critical data elements for selected epidemiology studies.
-Faculty may be able to design lectures focused on specific databases types, such as medical insurance claims versus electronic medical record databases.
+Faculty may be able to design lectures focused on specific database types, such as medical insurance claims versus electronic medical record databases.
 Libraries that subscribe to B.R.I.D.G.E. may hold workshops or designate B.R.I.D.G.E. as an available resource for researchers “in training”.
+Contact us regarding the B.R.I.D.G.E.
+TO DATA® teaching manual.

 The B.R.I.D.G.E. profiles do not include any individual patient records or proprietary data.
 Any decisions regarding patient records and patient confidentiality are handled through the database managers or vendors.